This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Buckwheat with mushrooms and fried egg in a bowl with a fork

 Buckwheat is my comfort food.
-It’s the taste of childhood.
-Memories of sitting in a tiny, sun-filled kitchen and slurping on a warm and fluffy buckwheat kasha drowned in cold milk are one of my earliest.
+I have memories of sitting in a tiny, sun-filled kitchen and slurping on a warm and fluffy buckwheat kasha drowned in cold milk.
 I still remember the contrast of temperatures, which made it somehow more exciting for a five-year-old me!

 I’ve now given my love of buckwheat to the rest of my family.
 It makes regular appearances at our house for any meal of the day.

-We value the nutty flavour and the way it brings something special to any meal.
+We value the nutty flavour and the way it adds something different from the normal carb options.
 This breakfast bowl is a great example because buckwheat matches so well with eggs and mushrooms.

 Buckwheat